capture from external command

 When called in void context, tee

-saves memory and time by not reading back from the capture handles, except when the original STDOUT OR STDERR were tied or opened to a scalar handle.
+saves memory and time by not reading back from the capture handles, except when the original STDOUT or STDERR were tied or opened to a scalar handle.

 ($stdout, @result) = tee_stdout \&code;